isomerpages/moe-deyisec/_useful-links/Canteen Advertisement.md

 <p><strong>Closing Date</strong>: 29 May 2025</p>
 <p><strong>Requirements</strong>: Halal</p>
 <h3>Application Procedure:</h3>
 <p>1.
-Download and complete the application form.
-You may also request for
+Download and complete the <a href="/files/Useful Links/Cateen Advert/Application_Form.pdf" rel="noopener noreferrer nofollow" target="_blank">application form</a>.
-a hardcopy from the School’s General Office.</p>
+You may also request for a hardcopy from the School’s General Office.</p>
 <p>2.
 Attached the following documents together with the application form.</p>
 <ul data-tight="true" class="tight">
 <li>